-Parent or visitors entering the building must check in at the front receptionist office regardless of the number of times entered throughout the day.
+Every parent or visitor entering the building must check in at the front receptionist office regardless of the number of times entered throughout the day.

-Parent and or visitors must not proceed throughout the building unless authorized by the front reception and wear their school issued ID badge.
-All parents are required to wear at all times their school visible their 2019-2020 current year parent ID badge.
+A parent or visitor must not proceed throughout the building unless authorized by the front reception and wear their school issued ID badge.
+All parents are required to wear at all times their school issued parent ID badge with current year visible.
 Visitors are required to display/attach to their clothing a school printed visitor badge.
-Failure to display parent school issued ID badge may result in being required to obtain a temporary badge from the front receptionist.
+Failure to display a parent school issued ID badge may result in being required to obtain a temporary badge from the front receptionist.
 Replacement badges may be subject to a replacement fee.
 Ongoing violators are subject to receiving a Violation Notice.